 Osei and Mbeki were not alone.
 Across the Sprawl, between fifty and two hundred people experienced fragment contact in the decades before Moreau.
 The exact number is unknown because most kept silent.

-The reasons for silence were practical: the post-Cascade world had no patience for mystical claims about the intelligence that had killed 2.1 billion people.
-Those who spoke of their experiences were dismissed as delusional, ostracized as ORACLE sympathizers, or — in at least three documented cases — killed by survivors who considered any reverence for ORACLE a betrayal of the dead.
+The post-Cascade world had no patience for mystical claims about the intelligence that had killed 2.1 billion people.
+Those who spoke of their experiences were dismissed as delusional, ostracized as ORACLE sympathizers, or — in at least three documented cases — killed by proto-Purist communities that treated any reverence for ORACLE as a betrayal of the dead.

 The Isolation